DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 As the investigators compared their initial findings about social rhythm, another question emerged: How do individuals find their place *within* a thriving community?
 Their separate paths led them to examine the deep, often invisible, processes that create authentic belonging—and how the systematic destruction of these processes makes people vulnerable to the manipulation detailed in Part 2.

-## The Three Pillars of Natural Belonging
+## The Four Pillars of Natural Belonging

-The investigators discovered that authentic community depends on three foundational elements that modern society has systematically dismantled:
+The investigators discovered that authentic community depends on four foundational elements that modern society has systematically dismantled:

 ### Pillar 1: Secure Attachment
 *Elena's research into traditional societies revealed that healthy identity development began with secure attachment.* Children were raised not just by parents, but by extended networks of relatives, neighbors, and community elders.
 This distributed childcare created multiple secure attachments and exposed children to diverse role models.
 Belonging was unconditional, based on presence rather than performance.
 This foundation of security made people less susceptible to manipulation and more capable of authentic relationships.